 A Mazzie Dutchman

 Reaching the western trailhead means driving to Sheep Bridge, which is a long haul over rough dirt roads (at least two hours for most).
-It's a great trailhead, with multiple recreation possibilities, and the remote area keeps the crowd levels down.
-The drive does make for a hefty commitment for most day hikers.
-Once you cross the bridge you'll need to follow Verde River Trail for three-quarters of a mile before the start of Dutchman Grave Trail, hopping over both Horse and Sycamore Creek along the way.
+It's a great trailhead with multiple recreation possibilities, and the remote area keeps the crowd levels down.
+The drive does make for a hefty commitment for most day-hikers.
+Once you cross the bridge, you'll need to follow the Verde River Trail #11 for three-quarters of a mile before the start of the Dutchman Grave Trail, hopping over both Horse and Sycamore Creek along the way.

-For the next mile the trail stays at the base of the mesa above, winding around to avoid some drainages to the south.
+For the next mile, the trail stays at the base of the mesa above, winding around to avoid some drainages to the south.
 This is pleasant going through open grasslands with big views opening up all around.
 Also, some of the largest cairns in the Mazatzals appear to live in this area - perhaps the grass makes them grow taller out here.
-At 9 miles there is a short drop across one of the drainages and a 800' climb waiting on the other side.
-This final exhausting incline deposits you within an easy trot of the eastern end of the trail, near the verdant Mountain Spring.
+At 9 miles, there is a short drop across one of the drainages and an 800' climb waiting on the other side.
+This final exhausting incline deposits you within an easy trot of the trail's eastern end, near the verdant Mountain Spring.

 Both Lower and Dutchman Grave Spring are mostly dependable, though it may take some hunting around to find a pool large enough to pull from during dry times.
 The trough at Mountain Spring is dependable year-round.

 Several good campsites sit around Dutchman Spring with fire rings and clearings for tents, usually within view of the trail.
 Mountain Spring is a relatively well-known site in the heart of the Mazatzals and has water, a fire ring, a table (!), and great shade.